COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 Performance & Analytics conducted two kickoff meetings with the same content to field preliminary questions, engage as many coordinators as possible, and introduce the process.
 These 3-hour meetings were the only large meetings held during the inventory process.

 ### Inventory Process
 We broke the inventory down into three steps, giving coordinators one month to complete each step.
+We gave each department a spreadsheet to fill out with all steps and explanations built into the sheet.

 ![Inv One Pager](http://take.ms/U11fa)

-We gave each department a spreadsheet to fill out with all steps and explanations built into the sheet.
+<div class="break"></div>

 #### Step 1
 For Step 1, we asked coordinators to identify any authoritative datasources their department uses.
 We identified a datasource as any system that stores the primary version of data.
 For example: